midonet/midonet-docker/cluster/README.md

 * KEYSTONE\_PORT is the port under which the Keystone service is offered.
 * KEYSTONE\_ADMIN\_TOKEN is the token that the Cluster will use to authenticate itself with keystone and it must belong to an admin role.
+* UUID is an optional environment variable that allows you to spawn a container that is identified with that uuid.
+If you tear it down and start it again with the same UUID, it will take the place and configurations of the previous one.
+If it is not passed, each container run will get a new uuid.
 * A volume is mounted to have the Cluster logs available in the host without having to enter the container.